 Veganism is a growing trend.
 I’m seeing more and more young people, mainly women, who have concluded that this is the way to go, and whilst there’s nothing wrong with a vegan diet if it’s properly planned and includes a wide range of essential nutrients, I do have concerns.
 As far as I can tell, there’s a growing number of young people, especially girls, who choose to eat this way without having an understanding of nutrient needs, and often because the diet is so fibre-rich and filling, it can be hard for them to get enough calories into the day.

 That’s one reason why I’m co-hosting a professional Twitter debate as part of the award-winning RDUK chats.
 We typically have around 50-80 participants on each chat and this gives you access to the latest thinking from registered dietitians and nutritionists in the field.
 Tune in for our Plant Power chat on Monday 7 August at 20.00BST by following @rdukchat.
-More on the chat.
+More on .

 Is it automatically healthier to be a vegetarian?